anand-reddi/anand-reddi/README.md

 <h1 align="center">Hi 👋, I'm Λᴎaᴎd Kr!ꙅhᴎâ</h1>
 <br>

-**Front-End Developer** based in Andhra Pradesh, India, building web and mobile products for a fast-moving startup.

-## 🚀 About Me

 I'm a Front-End Developer with 3 years of experience turning designs into fast, responsive, production-ready interfaces.
 At **Vickeyapps Technologies**, I've worked across the full front-end spectrum, from building scalable component-based UIs for an enterprise HRMS platform, to shipping a companion Android app, to designing brand identities and marketing sites for clients.

 I like owning things end-to-end: architecture, UI, integration with REST APIs, and polish.
 I'm equally comfortable in React and Angular, and I regularly cross over into mobile (Flutter, native Android) and light backend work (Node.js/Express, MongoDB) when a project needs it.